skyinglyh1/pythontest/README.md

 python demo.py -i ./contract/Token/invoke.json -f name1,name2
 ```

-<br/> "demo.py" means the testing script for smart contract.
+`demo.py` means the testing script for smart contract.
-<br/> "-i" means invoking the methods in smart contract.
+`-i` means invoking the methods in smart contract.
-<br/> "./contract/Token/invoke.json" is the path of configuration file for the methods within your smart contract.
+`./contract/Token/invoke.json` is the path of configuration file for the methods within your smart contract.
-<br/> "-f" means you're invoking the desginated function
+`-f` means you're invoking the desginated function
-<br/> "name" means the name of function that you are invoking.
+`name` means the name of function that you are invoking.

 example: